Play-Wright-course/automation-testing/docs/index.md

 ---

 > 🚀 Happy Learning!
-Keep practicing and building your JavaScript and Playwright skills.
+Keep practicing and building your JavaScript and Playwright Automation with Java skills.